Table of Contents

 You can use lookup fields with TAureliusDataset, either at design-time or runtime.
 Usage is not different from any TDataset.

-Since "Customer" is an entity field in Invoices dataset, you need to lookup for its value in the Customers dataset using the "Self" field, which represents a reference to the TCustomer object in Customers dataset.
+Since "Customer" is an entity field in the Invoices dataset, you need to lookup for its value in the Customers dataset using the "Self" field, which represents a reference to the TCustomer object in the Customers dataset.
 The following code illustrates how to create a lookup field in Invoices dataset to lookup for the customer name based on "Customer" field:

 // Invoices is a dataset which data is a list of TInvoice objects